 Just before hibernation, in the so called fattening period, dwarf lemurs accumulate fat in their tails, which become very thick.
 This is the fuel that will allow them to survive during the several months they will spent buried in holes.

 We wanted to know more about the molecular changes that took place during hibernation in lemurs.
 Sheena Faherty and collaborators from Duke University visited Madagascar and collected small amounts of fat tissue from the tails of the lemurs, before, during and after the hibernation period.
 We reconstructed the complete transcriptome from the RNA in the samples and investigated changes in gene expression during hibernation.
 We could detect a switch from fat storage to fat degradation, as well as inhibition of mitochondrial functions and increased protection against oxidative stress.
 Until recently, we knew very little about dwarf lemurs at the molecular level.
-Challenging as it was, we enjoyed diving into a complete new world.
+Challenging as this project was, it was a joy to dive into a complete new world.

 The results of this study have been published in Faherty SL*, Villanueva-Cañas JL*, Blanco MB, Albà MM, Yoder AD.
 Transcriptomics in the wild: Hibernation physiology in free-ranging dwarf lemurs.
 Molecular Ecology, 29 January 2018.